Metro Montessori Middle School

 • Accreditation

-The Western Association of Schools and Colleges (WASC) - To establish a dynamic action plan to constantly review and improve the learning experience of students, leading to site visits where WASC studies all aspects of the program to critically assess its effectiveness and terms of best practices.
-Accreditation with WASC also means that our students are earning high school credits in Mathematics, Spanish and the Sciences.
+The Western Association of Schools and Colleges (WASC) - Establishes a dynamic action plan to constantly review and improve the learning experience of students, leading to site visits where WASC studies all aspects of the program to critically assess its effectiveness and terms of best practices.

 • Campus Location